-You know #35 as a former Rookie of the Year, MVP and eight-time NBA All-Star.
+You know #35 as a former Rookie of the Year, eight-time NBA All-Star—and MVP of the NBA Finals that ended with the Warriors' decisive Game 5 win over the Cleveland Cavaliers.
 But Kevin Durant’s success reaches far beyond the basketball court.

-In addition to earning big bucks from his endorsement deals—it’s reported he’ll make $36 million this year off the court, thanks to his partnerships with Nike and others—his startup, The Durant Company, has invested in companies like Postmates, Jetsmarter and, as of last fall, Acorns.
+In addition to earning big bucks from his endorsement deals—it’s reported he’ll make at least $36 million this year off the court, thanks to his partnerships with Nike and others—his startup, The Durant Company, has invested in companies like Postmates, Jetsmarter and, as of last fall, Acorns.
 As if that’s not enough to keep him busy, he also has a nonprofit, Kevin Durant Charity Foundation, which works to improve the lives of low-income kids through education and sports.
-(The foundation is funding the construction and renovation of new basketball courts across the country this year.)

-We spoke with the Golden State Warrior—who’s helped lead his team to victory in Game 1 and 2 against the Spurs earlier this week—about his childhood, the best money decision he’s made and why there’s no such thing as a slam-dunk investment.
+We spoke with the Golden State Warrior—who averaged 35.2 points per game during the Finals—about his childhood, the best money decision he’s made and why there’s no such thing as a slam-dunk investment.

 You’ve talked a lot about the sacrifices your mom made for you and your brother, growing up.
 How has she influenced your approach to your life and career?